growthbook/growthbook-js/README.md

 Both experiment methods take a 2nd options parameter to control weights, coverage, and number of variations.

+**Important:** If doing `experimentByUser`, don't change these options mid-way through a test.
+It will cause some users to swap variations and will mess up any statistical analysis you try to do.

 #### Number of Variations

 ```js